unicitynetwork/alpha/doc/build-alpha.md

 make install
 ```

-For MacOS depends on whether your are using x86 or ARM.
-Look in the depends directory and look for the build directory - typically

-aarch64-apple-darwin23.3.0  or
-x86_64-apple-darwin23.4.0

-replace the --prefix=$PWD/depends/x86_64-pc-linux-gnu
-with the correct directory name

 ### Node software with the GUI

 To build both the node software `alphad` and the QT GUI app `alphad-qt`